simplicitesoftware/heroku/README.md

 Heroku template for Simplicit&eacute;&reg;
 ==========================================

-his is the embedded Tomcat template for Heroku designed for Simplicit&eacute;&reg; sandboxes.
+This is the embedded Tomcat template for Heroku designed for Simplicit&eacute;&reg; sandboxes.

 Prerequisites
 -------------